Homemade Dinner Rolls

 Substitutes: For best results, follow the recipe as is.
 However here are some common substitutes that would work well in this recipe.

-• Instead of almond milk, any other kind of plant-based milk or regular whole milk will work.
+• Instead of whole milk, try almond milk, which is what I use in the recipe video!
 I recommend against coconut milk or rice milk.

 Nutrition